Alexander Korda: Fox

 His first film for Fox, Women Everywhere (1930), cost slightly more than some of the programmers he had previously directed in the United States.
 He collaborated with several figures who would contribute to his future success in Britain.
 Korda was offered a series of scripts, all of which he disliked, before he finally agreed to make The Princess and the Plumber (1930).
 Korda's reluctance to make the film led to his conflict with studio bosses, which brought to an end his first period in Hollywood.

 Films in France

 Korda went to France where he made The Men Around Lucy (1931) for Paramount.
 He also made Rive gauche (1931).

 Korda had a success with Marius (1931) starring Raimu from the play by Marcel Pagnol.
-He followed it with Longing for the Sea (1931), and The Golden Anchor (1932).
+He followed it with the Swedish and German versions of Marius, respectively Longing for the Sea (1931), and The Golden Anchor (1932).

 In Britain

 Korda relocated to London where he made Service for Ladies (1932) for Paramount.
 He produced Women Who Play (1932) for them.